NWNX/nwnx2-linux/plugins/fixes/readme.txt

  * Items with different local vars don't stack
  * When you split a stack, all vars get copied
  * When you buy an item marked as infinite from a store, the vars also get copied

-In future releases the plugin will be configurable.

 ---
 virusman